 Looking closely at the picture, we can find some interesting points:

 - Six age groups are starting with 15 to 24 and ending with 65 and over.

-- In the age group 15 to 24, males dominated in physical activity over women.
+- In the age group 15 to 24, males dominated physical activity over women.

-- In all other age groups, women’s participation in physical activity was more than men.
+- In all other age groups, women’s participation in physical activity was more than men’s.

-- There is a marginal difference in the figures of the age group 65 and over, which is about 0.4%.
+- There is a marginal difference in the figures for the age group 65 and over, which is about 0.4%.

-- Overall, women were more dominating than men in taking part in physical activity.
+- Overall, women were more dominant than men in taking part in physical activity.

-If you are newcomers in IELTS, you should write easily so that you can explain every data including number, percentage and the differences among several data.
+If you are a newcomer to IELTS, you should write easily so that you can explain every piece of data including numbers, percentages, and the differences among several data.
 But, you need to remember that writing easy and simple sentences will not guarantee you good marks.
 To attain a very good band in IELTS Writing Task 1, you must learn to use compound and complex sentences.
-At the same time, your writing needs to be more attractive in terms of grammar variations, difficult and unknown vocabularies, coherence (logic) and cohesion (organization).
+At the same time, your writing needs to be more attractive in terms of grammar variations, difficult and unknown vocabularies, coherence (logic), and cohesion (organization).
 So, learning to write in a difficult way will always provide better marking.
 However, you must practice well and regularly to write a very unique and interesting answer.
 It takes time and sometimes it will make you feel tired.
 But, you must not lose hope.
 Rather, you should motivate yourself and work harder.

 Now, follow this sample answer below and try to read every sentence separately and slowly.

 To make your practice more accurate, take a notebook and write down the whole sample answer and mark important points and words.
 Take help from a dictionary to learn the meanings of the keywords.
 Every time you write a sentence from the sample answer, match it with the picture.
 Thus, you can improve your writing skills.

 The depicted bar chart represents the proportion of regular physical activities of males and females among six age groups in Australia in 2010.
 Overall, women were more dominant in physical exercise than men.